1

 atheism and psychological motivation of the advocates of the opposing Steady State.

-While on the opposing side, John Maddox, the editor of Nature, in 1989 argued against the BB
+While on the SS side, John Maddox, the editor of Nature, in 1989 argued against the BB

-The mass-media and mass-culture of today interprets and presents ‘space
+The mass-media and mass-culture of today interpret and present

 inconsistencies that arise bring another adjustment to the BB model.
 This